NetPark Tampa Bay: Decline and conversion to offices

-Despite the addition of Service Merchandise and Dillard's, the mall struggled with tenancy throughout the late 1980s and into the 1990s.
+Despite the addition of Service Merchandise and Dillard's, the mall struggled with tenancy for most of its life.
 Aissatou Sidime of The Tampa Tribune attributed the mall's decline to a number of factors.
 One factor was a lack of commercial and residential growth around the mall; by the 1990s, most of the mall was instead surrounded by industrial sites.
 In addition, the mall was the scene of several crimes, including car vandalism, shoplifting, and armed robbery.

 John Hancock Financial bought the mall from the DeBartolo corporation in January 1995.
 At the time, the mall faced increasing competition from Brandon Town Center (now Westfield Brandon), which would open only one month later.
 In response to this, Dillard's converted its East Lake Square store to an outlet store, while JCPenney announced plans to rearrange the store's departments in order to put a greater focus on home furniture.
 JCPenney closed the East Lake Square location in August 1997.
 At the time, the manager of the Dillard's outlet said that he had no plans to close the store at the time.
 Despite this, representatives of John Hancock and Divaris Real Estate, whom they had hired for management and leasing, had begun proposing redevelopment of the property.
 A December 1997 article in the Tampa Tribune described East Lake Square as a dead mall, "rented mostly by locally owned discount fashion stores or variety stores where everything's priced under $1."